 As a result of these actions, consumer awareness of the brand changed dramatically, boosting its sales trajectory.

 To respond quickly and course-correct, you need to gather the right consumer intelligence from the moment of the new launch.
 Sales figures alone are not the answer.
 By the time warning signs are apparent in the financials, it may be too late to respond.

-At Kantar, we help our clients design and implement personalised innovation guidance systems that are curated using the most suitable sources of consumer insight for your brand.
-This ensures you have all the right information for new launch monitoring and optimisation.
+At Kantar, we help our clients design and implement personalized innovation guidance systems that are curated using the most suitable sources of consumer insight for your brand.
+This ensures you have all the right information for new launch monitoring and optimization.

 Innovation Guidance Systems deliver insights throughout the launch journey